 If you observe the highlight bar carefully, you will notice a dark green color square at the right end of the highlight.
 This indicates the insertion location where a series contact will be attached.
-You can change the insertion location to the left or the right of the highlight bar by pressing the <SHIFT> key or <TAB> key (Note: <TAB> key only works on JRE 1.3.1 or earlier.
-It does not work on JRE 1.4.x)
+You can change the insertion location to the left or the right of the highlight bar by pressing the <TAB> key.

-- 3. Next, create the contact "RUN" which is parallel to the "Start" contact by left-clicking on the income icon.
+- 21. Next, create the contact "RUN" which is parallel to the "Start" contact by left clicking on the HH3 icon.
 The I/O table will appear again.
-Scroll to the "Relay" table and select the "RUN" relay. - 4.
-To insert the normally-closed "Stop" contact in series with the "Start" and "Run" contacts, you need to move the highlight bar to the junction of the "Start" and "Run" contact.
+Scroll to the "Relay" table and select the "RUN" relay. - 22.
+To insert the normally closed "Stop" contact in series with the "Start" and "Run" contacts, you need to move the highlight bar to the junction of the "Start" and "Run" contact.
 First click on the "Start" contact to select it.
-Then click on the L
+Then click on the \infty icon to move the highlight bar to the junction, as follow: